 11: They don’t want to invest in you.
 They’d rather take from you.

 So, while you want to connect, they want to take.
-Do you think that is going to work out long term?
+They don’t have commitment in mind.

 12: Being around you makes them feel inadequate.

 Be careful with this one.

 It’s like the age-old comfort comeback “She’s just jealous of you!” which is often not true, and just thrown around to stroke a woman’s ego.

 This is the last of the reasons, and it is not to be misused.